Skip to content

 Annual value of remote work from productivity gains and commute time

-Calculate annual value of remote work including productivity gains and commute time savings.
-Enter salary and productivity change for an instant result.
+Calculate the annual value of remote work including productivity gains and the time-value of the commute hours recovered.

 What this tool does